Product Licensing: Everything you Need to Know

 - Collect royalties.
 As your product sells, collect royalties for the duration of the agreement.

 If you need help with product licensing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience.
-They have worked with or on behalf of companies like Google, Stripe, and Twilio.
+They have worked with or on behalf of companies like Google, Menlo Ventures, and Airbnb.